 Slave Haven Underground Railroad Museum: 826 N. Second, 527-3427, heritagetoursmemphis.com.

 Soulsville USA: 926 E. McLemore, 942-SOUL, staxmuseum.com.
 Historic music neighborhood.

 South Main Association: 578-7262, southmainassociation.com.
 Apr.
 8, May 13: Monthly public information meeting every 2nd Tuesday: 6p social, 6:30p program.
 See website for details.

 South Main Historic Arts District: Between Vance and St. Paul, 578-7262, southmainmemphis.net.
 Last Fridays: South Main Art Trolley Tour, shops, restaurants, and galleries stay open late, 6–9p.

 Southland Park Gaming & Racing: I-40 & I-55, exit 279A, West Memphis, 870-735-3670, southlandgreyhound.com.

 Stax Museum of American Soul Music: 926 E. McLemore, 942-SOUL, staxmuseum.com.
-Mar.
-13: Fresh Tracks at Stax: Bring a CD of original work and get professional feedback, 6p.
+State-of-the-art museum at the original site of Stax Records.
+Apr.
+3, May 1: Fresh Tracks at Stax: Memphis musicians of any genre can submit music for this listening session and receive feedback from their peers and industry experts, 6p, free, 576-6850, memphismusic.org.
 Thru Oct.
 31: "And the Grammy Goes to Memphis," a showcase of the various Grammy Awards for music attributed to this region.

 W.C.
 Handy Performing Arts Park: 200 Beale, 526-0115, bealestreet.com.